 Fig 2: (A) Plan view of experimental facility showing longitudinal profile in centre of channel.
-Red dots represent tree stem diameters drawn to scale (B) Cross-sections at each of the bridge locations, (C) Histogram of stem diameters for 313 trees with stem diameters greater than 0.01 m.
+Red dots represent tree stem diameters drawn to scale.
+(B) Cross-sections at each of the bridge locations.
+(C) Histogram of stem diameters for 313 trees with stem diameters greater than 0.01 m.